 The same conditions of qualification also apply if you decide to close your business instead.
-In this case you must also dispose of the business assets within 36 months to qualify for the same relief.
+In this case you must also dispose of the business assets within 36 months (3 years) to qualify for the same relief.

-Beside those two stipulations, before you sell your shares, any of these two other conditions must also apply for at least one year;
+Beside those two stipulations, before you sell your shares, any of these two other conditions must also apply for at least one year:

 Note: You can still qualify for Entrepreneurs' Relief if you sell your shares within 3 years even if the company ceases to be a trading company.

-Both of these two condition apply if you sell assets that you lent to the business;
+Both of these two condition apply if you sell assets that you lent to the business:

 Basic rate taxpayers can use these steps to work out the tax rate that you can expect to pay on gains if they do not qualify for Entrepreneurs’ Relief.

-The process for claiming Entrepreneurs' Relief on tax return means you can either do it through your Self Assessment tax return or alternatively by filling in Section A of the specific helpsheet.
+There is a set process for claiming Entrepreneurs' Relief on tax returns.
+You can either do it through your Self Assessment tax return.
+Or, fill in Section A of the 'Entrepreneurs' Relief: HS275 Self Assessment helpsheet'.

-Entrepreneurs' Relief HM Revenue and Customs; UK Rules Updated 2017
+UK Entrepreneurs' Relief HM Revenue and Customs